Sayali-kamble/job-application-tracking-system/README.md

 Server runs on: http://localhost:8080

-Test APIs using Postman

-Use JWT token in Authorization header for secured APIs:
+Test APIs using Postman with JWT token in Authorization header

-http
-Copy code
-Authorization: Bearer <your_jwt_token>

----

-## 🚀 Future Enhancements
+🚀 Future Enhancements
-- Email notifications for status changes
+Email notifications for status changes

-- Deployment on AWS
+Deployment on AWS

----

-## 👩‍💻 Author
+👩‍💻 Author
-**Sayali Kamble** – Java Developer
+Sayali Kamble – Java Developer